Home > Bags > Clutches + Pouches > Triangle Zippered Pencil Pouch

 - Using the pattern, cut TWO from the exterior fabric, the lining fabric, and the fusible fleece.

-- Clip to mark the base line at either outer edge on all pieces.
+- Clip to mark the base line at both outer edges on all pieces.

 - For the best look, fussy cut both exterior panels to center your motif front and back.